 Although, it is critical to cut weight healthily for competition or weight management.

 Related Article: Are you interested in training BJJ for weight loss?
-If that is the case, you should read this article first to learn more about BJJ classes.
+If so, you should read this article first to learn more about BJJ classes.